jmunixusers/presentations/window-and-desktop-environments.md

 Window managers and desktop environments historically have run on the X server, a basic framework for a GUI environment.
 X doesn't define any visual styling, but simply gives the tools required to create visuals.
-The current version of X, X11, has been in use since september 1987.
+The current version of X, X11, has been in use since September 1987.
 It was developed by the Massachusetts Institute of Technology and has been taken over by the X.Org Foundation, who maintains the X.Org Server as FOSS under the MIT License.